smoke-wolf/GitHub-Package-Manager/README.md

 ### Highlights (Dec 1st, 2023)
 ----------

+> [!NOTE]
+> Account Security Added, will be logged out after five minute session, and must be requesting from the same ip for each session.

 We're thrilled to announce significant updates to the **Git Listings**, marking the second in a series of upcoming changes.

 1. **New Feature: [Upload Listing](https://maliq-barnard.vercel.app/gpm/upload_listing.html)**